sflanaga/csv-groupby/README.md

 TODO/ideas:

 - Fix -i to also support -p option
+    > fixed
 - More better readme - sometimes more is not better
 - More diverse unit testing
 - Oh musl, where for art thou musl?
 Why your alloc so bad....
-- csv comment char
 - more aggregates: min, max, empty_count, number_count, zero_count
   - avg and sum done
+  - max and min done for string and numbers
 - faster sort on mixed key fields before output
 - faster output for csv output mode
+   > faster, but not as fast as possible
 - do more work to multi-line re mode - not sure how it should really work yet
     > This does function and I have used it on well formed xml, but not sure it will be a thing or not.
 - flat mode - no summary but just write X fields to the output as found - a kind s/()..()..()/$1,$2,$3,.../;
 - use RE find/search for matches instead of line bound interface?